leaningtech/labs/sites/browserpod/src/content/docs/14-more/00-glossary.md

 ## BrowserPod API

-The set of methods (like `pod.run` and file APIs) used to control the pod.
-New processes are started through the API, not by typing in the terminal.
+The JavaScript API for controlling a Pod.
+Provides methods for booting pods, running processes (`pod.run`), managing the virtual filesystem, and handling Portals.
+Used to execute code and manage the runtime environment entirely within the browser.

 ## CheerpOS